woutervdijke/CatGPT/README.md

 # DogGPT
 *What if ChatGPT were a dog?

 ChatGPT is boring.
-I want a cat to answer my questions.
+I want a dog to answer my questions.
 So I built DogGPT!

 ## Demo
 Try DogGpt [thedoggybrad.github.io/dogpt/](https://thedoggybrad.github.io/dogpt/)